PedroFellipeAntunes/ascii-image-java/README.md

   - `original_name` is the original image's filename.
   - `scale` is the size of the character in the scaled grid of the image.

-## Implementation Details

-- The core image processing is managed through a data structure of `ArrayList<ArrayList<Pixel>>` to represent and manipulate image pixel data.
-- `Pixel` is an object containing separate `int` values for **RGBA**.
-- Each image is processed based on user input and settings, and a preview is displayed after every operation.
-- The final window allows users to save the modified ASCII art image.

 ## How to Use

 1. **Start the Application**: Run the Java application in NetBeans or execute the `.jar` file in the **target** folder.